+Venmo and PayPal may have started as a way to kick some money down to a friend or pay for some goods you won in an eBay auction, but they are now two of the most popular platforms for moving money.
 Both companies have made strides over the years to become more full-featured, even venturing into cryptocurrency.
-They may have started as a way to kick some money down to a friend or pay for some goods you won in an eBay auction, but Venmo and PayPal nearly replace a bank account these days with features such as mobile check deposits and a linked debit or credit card.
+Today these payment platforms can basically replace a bank account with features such as mobile check deposits and a linked debit or credit card.

 Venmo vs. PayPal: A Head-to-Head Comparison